WLDB: Rock (1973–1996)

-Smooth jazz (1996-2007)
+Smooth jazz (1996–2007)

-After years of falling ratings, on March 1, 1996, at 10:15 a.m., WQFM ended its rock format with "Long Live Rock" by The Who, and flipped to smooth jazz as WJZI.
+After years of falling ratings, on March 1, 1996, at 10:15 a.m., WQFM ended its rock format with "Long Live Rock" by The Who, and flipped to smooth jazz under new WJZI call letters.
 The first song under the new format was "I Wish" by Najee.
 The WQFM call letters were then transferred to a sister station in Scranton, Pennsylvania, WTZR, to prevent re-use by a Milwaukee competitor.

 WJZI's smooth jazz format never dominated among Milwaukee radio listeners, but remained competitive in the middle portion of the Arbitron ratings.
 In the winter of 2005, the station tied for 9th place with WJMR among listeners 25 to 54, but rose to 7th place in the winter of 2006.

 On March 5, 2007, WJZI began a transition in its format, gearing the station towards a slightly younger female demographic.
 This involved adding more adult contemporary music.
-De-emphasizing the smooth jazz instrumental music that was a staple of the station, WJZI changed its branding to "Smooth 93.3," as it slowly began to make the transition to full-fledged soft rock.
+De-emphasizing the smooth jazz instrumental music that was a staple of the station, WJZI changed its branding to "Smooth 93.3", as it slowly began to make the transition to full-fledged soft rock.

 By June 18, 2007, the transition was complete, with revamped on-air imaging, station logo and website.
-It called itself "The All New Smooth 93.3."
-A new morning show was added, featuring Milwaukee radio veteran Ellen Stout and station program director Stan Atkinson.
+In addition, the station rebranded as "The All New Smooth 93.3".
+A new morning show was also added, featuring Milwaukee radio veteran Ellen Stout and station program director Stan Atkinson.
 Competing station WFMR changed its format from classical music to smooth jazz on June 26, one week after WJZI's move.
 That station changed its call sign to WJZX.